BYOB (Build Your Own Bike)

 Ready to get stuck in?
 Our BYOB (Build Your Own Bike) course is a full day of non-stop bike action.

-In this intermediate level class, you'll be taking apart your very own bike and then putting it back together, all the while servicing it along the way.
+In this advanced level class, you'll be taking apart your very own bike and then putting it back together, all the while servicing it along the way.
 We're talking the full monty here - stripping it down to its tiny little bearings, understanding how it all works and then rebuilding it.

 Actually build your very own bike from scratch.
 Frame or no frame, we can help you source the parts you'll need to build your own bike.